pranikz/gumlethq-assignment/README.md

 ## Overview :clipboard:

 This project is a web application created as part of the GumletHQ assignment.
 It is built using Next.js, styled with Tailwind CSS, and utilizes Axios for data fetching.
-The application displays JSON data provided in the assignment.
+The application displays JSON data provided in the assignment with the help of Recharts.

 ## Technologies Used :computer: